-These before-and-after pictures are the quintessential embodiment of success-stories: a child affected by Yaws before and after treatment; a malnourished baby, before and after treatment; or the hygienic conditions of a farm before and after W.H.O. had assisted local populations.
-This kind of photography was not new and had a long tradition related to missionary activities, colonial medicine and humanitarian associations’ missions.
+These before and after pictures are the quintessential embodiment of success stories: a child affected by yaws before and after treatment (Figure 9.2); a malnourished baby, before and after treatment; or the hygienic conditions of a farm before and after WHO had assisted local populations.
+This kind of photography was not new and had a long tradition related to missionary activities, colonial medicine, and humanitarian associations’ missions.
 Furthermore, these photographs show incontrovertible proof of the good work of the organization.
 They are not there to offer a perspective, but the perspective and the narrative.
 That is the story.
 There is no room for criticism, with rare exceptions of self-criticism.

 Fig. 9.2: Here

 Here the almost violent close-up images of the child with yaws (trachoma or leprosy) are tempered by the presentation and its contextualization.
-The bottle of penicillin shifts the focus from the child and its condition, to the “magic” to cure it.
+The bottle of penicillin shifts the focus from the child and its condition to the “magic” to cure it.
 Photographic traditions of sensationalist representation are diluted in a “progressive” medical text that celebrates what we can now do.
-In the case of Ede Nwaegbo, who made the cover page of the May-June 1957 issue of World Health, the primary photo is the happy “after” one.
-The smaller ones show the child with disease, followed by a celebratory one of the child participating in traditional practice of body painting by happy mother, signalling the re-integration of the sick child back into family and community.
+In the case of Ede Nwaegbo, who made the cover page of the May–June 1957 issue of World Health, the primary photo is the happy “after” one.
+The smaller ones show the child with disease, followed by a celebratory one of the child participating in traditional practice of body painting by a happy mother, signaling the re-integration of the sick child back into family and community (Figure 9.3).
 A community forever changed, bettered, and improved by “modern” medicine: this is the intrinsic subliminal message.

 Fig. 9.3: Here

-Over the course of the 1950s, there were developments in the imagery used by the W.H.O.
-At the same time, continuities prevail.
+Over the course of the 1950s, there were developments in the imagery used by the WHO At the same time, continuities prevail.
 The use of images was as sophisticated in 1953 as it was in 1959; however, the relation of the image to the text improved.
 The sensationalism of the early photo essays faded away, although later articles too sought to arouse readers’ emotions.
-Attention to the environment, to technology and the agents of technical assistance remained.
+Attention to the environment, to technology, and to the agents of technical assistance remained.
 Throughout the 1950s, the editors of the Newsletter gave some agency to local intermediaries and go-betweens, though the focus remained on Western international health workers, especially nurses, doctors, and, to some extent, engineers and other experts.

 Technical assistance was part of what anthropologist James Ferguson calls a “masculine version of modernity based on a hard, metallic, masculine industrialism” – this modernity was based, too, on hard, metallic cans of DDT, and physically fit men to carry them.
-The visual representations of the W.H.O. mostly confirm this.
+The visual representations of the WHO mostly confirm this.
 In the photographs, and in almost all of the field reports, the local characters are often male.
 However, the Newsletter and World Health from the early 1950s also depict women, particularly nurses, European or North American, as well as local nurses as playing a central role.
-The maternal, quintessentially humanitarian, presence of nurses counterbalanced the muscular and masculine technical assistance universe, (allegedly) showing that within it this gendered technical expertise was possible.
+The maternal, quintessentially humanitarian presence of nurses counterbalanced the muscular and masculine technical assistance universe, (allegedly) showing that within it this gendered technical expertise was possible.